 6. Apply for scholarships

 Under various circumstances, many scholarship providers offer small to higher packages, depending upon your course and its depth.
 And with many of these scholarships, you would have a better chance at securing smaller local scholarships as fewer might be applying for them.
+Always read the type of scholarship you want as you apply for scholarships.

 You can also start by looking at private scholarships from local nonprofits and businesses.
-Other organizations you should check include Rotary Clubs, Toastmasters, 4-H, churches, Boy Scouts and local nonprofits.
+Other organisations you should check include Rotary Clubs, Toastmasters, 4-H, churches, Boy Scouts and local nonprofits.
 From researching the eligibility criteria to securing one, college scholarships are a great way to start your college journey.

 7. Take a MOOC Test